Immersion Performance

 Riccio_DWZ_2013_257_edit copy 2.jpg

-Subtitling a play about a dystopian competition where the winner is allowed to procreate and save the human race while the loser is ritualistically slid beneath a circular saw, “winner loses action figures” is either trivial or incredibly apropos.
-In Bull Game, Dead White Zombies’ latest immersive and interactive show, the stakes are high but the delivery is grounded.
-This is a show that lampoons professional sports, male posturing, and our own predictable crowd reactions while giving a sly wink.
+In Bull Game, Dead White Zombies’ latest immersive performance, the stakes are high, but the delivery is grounded.
+This show lampoons professional sports, male posturing, and our predictable crowd reactions, all while giving a sly wink.

 —D Magazine